Ashwinkuma-r/retailx/README.md

 ### F1 & F2.
 Lakebridge Migration
 Logic transpiled into Spark SQL

+### Job Pipeline
+A Databricks Job pipeline was created to orchestrate the execution of Bronze, Silver, and Gold notebooks, representing production-style scheduling and dependency management.

 ## Notes
 Due to environment limitations, Oracle connectivity, Lakeflow UI, and DLT pipelines were simulated.
 The solution reflects real-world Databricks migration design.